 Brooke and Gary decide that it’s time to split, but neither of them are willing to move out of the home that they share.
 Since they refuse to leave the condo, they grudgingly continue to live under the same roof.
 They are both bitter, which leads them to do a series of things to annoy one another.

 The Break-Up (2006) offers us a look at the darker side of love.
 This drama puts its protagonists in comedic situations that help them understand their roles in each others’ lives.
-You’ll get a few laughs, but you and your boyfriend may also gain an appreciation for the way that you work together and accept imperfections.
+You’ll get a few laughs, but you and your significant other may also gain an appreciation for the way that you work together and accept imperfections.

 The Break-Up is funny, but it will also make you think about how you communicate with each other.